ErpNetDocs/info/information/qa/hosting-reliability-qa.md

 All network components are also stacked for high availability.
 Each network component is cross-connected to each host.

-The point is, that there is no single point of failure.
+The point is, there is no single point of failure.

 ### Is the system monitored at all times?